-An accessible and practical account of the design and function of the main electronic elements in radios, showing how transistor radios work and providing an insight into circuit design.
+An accessible introduction to the design and function of the electronic elements in radios, explaining how transistor radios work and circuits are designed.

 Trade Information: LGEN